piyush-98/Gender_prediction_LSTM/README.md

 # Gender_prediction_LSTM
-implementing an Lstm in numpy from scratch
+implementing an Lstm in numpy from scratch <br>
+using names to predict the gender .